SimCMinMax/WoW-BugTracker/README.md

 # WoW-BugTracker

-This is the unofficial/community issue tracker for the current versions of World of Warcraft.
+This is the unofficial/community issue tracker for the current versions of © World of Warcraft from Blizzard Entertainment.
+This project is run by players and meant to players.
+Although, it's public so Blizzard can, of course, have a look at.
 If you ever encounter a bug in the game, feel free to open an issue to let others know about it.
 You must fill correctly the template form in order to make your report valid.